 Description This command configures the second priority value of the local clock.
-This value is used by ordinary slave, the priority2 value is set to the default value of 255 and cannot be changed.
+This value is used by is configured as ordinary slave, the priority2 value is set to the default value of 255 al cannot be changed.

-When the profile command is set to g8275dot1-2014 and the clock-type is configured as
+When the profile command is set to g8275dot1-2014 or g8275dot2-2016 and the clock-type is configured as ordinary slave, the priority2 value is set to the default value of 255 and